 “I wanted to have words that had to do with the moon, the tide, water and also first and foremost, words we associate with glowing, to honor the original Acadian project Night Glow Highway which inspired this project.
 I remember growing up how sometimes at night, if you move your hand in the water of the Northumberland Strait, you get a slight phosphorescent effect, like fireflies in the ocean.
 The word phosphorescence, the process in which energy absorbed by a substance is released in the form of light, seemed to capture that”

 This stage, Betts stretching them all on wooden stretchers and followed by painting the rest.
 (Photo credit: Jared Betts)

 Betts finished the print stage of the project.
 These photos were taken at Imago Print Studio in Aberdeen and also Betts studio in Aberdeen.

 Betts when he was working on this project at Imago, an artist-run-centre specialized in silkscreening at the Aberdeen cultural centre in Moncton.
 (Photo credit: Annie France Noël)

 Samples of finished documentation photos by Mathieu Leger with the design on panels.
 (Photo credit: Jared Betts / Mathieu Leger)

-We will be updating this blog in the very near future following the inauguration with images of the installed works of art, to complete this full process of beginning to end that Betts has shared with us and the NBM encourages you to visit (time and again) these unique New Brunswick public artworks.
+The NBM was/is pleased to document this full process of beginning to end that Betts has shared with us and the NBM encourages you to visit (time and again) all four seasons these unique New Brunswick public artworks.

 To learn more about the NBM research opportunities please email firstname.lastname@example.org or call 1-888-268-9595.